 - Linking skills and habits to personal achievement, happiness, and success

 WHO ARE WE, AND HOW DO WE WORK TOGETHER?

 - Identifying and respecting the feelings and perspectives of others

 - Working well with others

 Children develop responsibility and the ability to make positive decisions that benefit everyone and protect the rights of the individual

-- Making decisions that are safe, ethical, and productive
+- Making decisions that are safe, ethical, fair, and productive

 - Making decisions that increase personal success and happiness